gunivan/log2qtest/README.md

 - -r: to filter file by pattern: *.xml or TEST-*.xml
 - -M: each method as test case
 - -n: submit with new API

+# Examples
+- Parse junit xml file in config file:');
+-     log2qtest -c
+- Parse and submit logs to qTest with API v3.1:');
+-     log2qtest -c -s
+- Parse and submit logs to qTest with API new:');
+-     log2qtest -c -s -n